visidata/visidata.org/privacy.md

   - User-agent string (Browser or Python version)
   - VisiData version

 This website does not use cookies.
-We do use Google Analytics.

 # Information we keep